 - nerve pain

-The National Institute for Health and Care Excellence (NICE) show in their 2010 UK evidence report (effectiveness of manual therapies) There is good scientific evidence that osteopathy and acupuncture are effective for the treatment of non specific persistent lower back pain it also reports that osteopathy is effective in the treatment of a wide range of musculoskeletal conditions.
+The National Institute for Health and Care Excellence (NICE) show in their 2010 UK evidence report (effectiveness of manual therapies) that there is good scientific evidence that osteopathy and acupuncture are effective for the treatment of non specific persistent lower back pain.
+NICE also reports that osteopathy is effective in the treatment of a wide range of musculoskeletal conditions.